 An Example of How BMW Loses a Lemon Law Case in California

-BMW lost a lemon law case in Los Angeles last month that was a victory for the California lemon law that protects consumers against new vehicles with constant repair and reliability problems.
+BMW lost a lemon law case in Los Angeles in 2018, signaling a victory for the California lemon law that protects consumers against new vehicles with constant repair and reliability problems.

 BMW objected, stating that double civil penalties were excessive because the jury was biased against the company.
 BMW also filed an objection to the plaintiff’s motion for attorney’s fees.
 The company claimed that the case had been over-litigated and that the fees were excessive.

 BMW filed a motion for a retrial that alleged excessive awards in the lemon law case.
 But this motion was denied in May 2018 in U.S. District Court for the Central District of California.

 The judge on the lemon law case wrote a court order denying the motion for retrial and granting in part and denying in part the motion for attorney’s costs and fees.
 The court ended up striking $4,450 from the attorney’s fees award that it found were duplicate fees.
 Also, billable hours that were entered by one attorney for the plaintiff included a trial and conference he did not attend.